vita-epfl/monoloco/README.md

 ### Kitti Dataset
+Download kitti images, ground-truth files (labels), and calibration files from their [website](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) and save them inside the `data` folder as shown below.

+    data
+    ├── kitti
+            ├── gt
+            ├── calib
+            ├── images
+            ├── images_right (only if using MonStereo)

-Annotations from a pose detector needs to be stored in a folder.
-With PifPaf:
+Also, annotations from a pose detector needs to be stored in a folder.
+To create them, run PifPaf:

 ```
 python -m openpifpaf.predict \
---glob "<kitti images directory>/*.png" \
+--glob data/kitti/images/*.png" \
 --json-output <directory to contain predictions> \
 --checkpoint=shufflenetv2k30 \
 --instance-threshold=0.05 --seed-threshold 0.05 --force-complete-pose
 ```
+To maximize the recall (at the cost of the computational time), it's possible to upscale the images with the command `--long_edge 2500` (\~scale 2).

-Once the step is complete, the below commands transform all the annotations into a single json file that will used for training.
+Once this step is complete, the below commands transform all the annotations into a single json file that will used for training.

 For MonoLoco++:
 ```